Temp Mail Logo

 What is a routing hop and what delays are normal?

-Each 'hop' represents a mail server that received and forwarded the message, adding a Received header with a timestamp.
-Normal delivery completes in under 30 seconds.
-A single hop with a delay of several minutes may indicate a slow relay, greylisting, or a congested mail server.
-Very large delays (hours or days) can indicate delivery problems, spam filter holds, or deliberate timestamp manipulation.
+Each hop represents one mail server receiving and forwarding the message, adding a Received header with a timestamp.
+Normal delivery from major providers (Gmail, Outlook, SendGrid) completes in under 30 seconds via 2-4 hops.
+A single hop with a delay of several minutes may indicate greylisting, a slow relay, or a congested mail queue.
+Large delays (hours or days) can indicate delivery problems, spam filter holds, or deliberate timestamp manipulation to obscure the true sending time.
+More than 8-10 hops is unusual for legitimate email and worth investigating.

 What does the X-Spam-Score header mean?

-The X-Spam-Score header is added by spam filtering software (typically SpamAssassin) and reflects a numerical score based on characteristics of the message content, headers, and sending IP.
-A score below 0 is typically clean mail.
-Scores above 5 are usually flagged as spam.
-The exact thresholds vary by configuration.
-The X-Spam-Flag header shows YES or NO as the final verdict.
+The X-Spam-Score header is added by spam filtering software, most commonly SpamAssassin, and reflects a numerical score based on characteristics of the message content, headers, sending IP reputation, and structural patterns.
+Negative scores (e.g. -2.6) indicate clean mail.
+Scores between 0 and 5 are borderline.
+Scores above 5 are typically classified as spam.
+The X-Spam-Flag header shows YES or NO as the final filter verdict.
+The X-Spam-Status header often lists the individual rule matches that contributed to the score.

 Can email headers be faked?